RobertPietraru/bloc.nvim/README.md

 end)

--- TODO: remove this if you want, though you should always format after using the plugin vim.keymap.set("n", "tt", function()
+-- TODO: remove this if you want, though you should always format after wrapping the widgets vim.keymap.set("n", "tt", function()
 		vim.lsp.buf.format()
 end)